-We can be so weighed down by them that we get distracted and forget Christ altogether and before we know it, we're far away or not even calling ourselves a Christian and then his return will come upon us suddenly like a trap, verse 34.
+[23:32] We can be so weighed down by them that we get distracted and forget Christ altogether.
+And before we know it, we're far away or not even calling ourselves a Christian.

+And then his return will come upon us suddenly like a trap.
+Verse 34.
 I've seen it happen.
-I think I've mentioned before, I've seen people that used to attend our church and then bit by bit, despite us trying to encourage them to keep coming, to hang in there, bit by bit they withdraw, bit by bit they keep moving away, they let work or family or those other things I mentioned distract them and now I've lost track and I don't even think they're Christian.
+I think I've mentioned before, I've seen people that used to attend our church.

+And then bit by bit, despite us trying to encourage them to keep coming, to hang in there, bit by bit they withdraw, bit by bit they keep moving away, they let work or family or those other things I mentioned distract them.

-I'm worried that that day will come upon them like a trap and so be careful.
-Secondly, be watchful, that is mindful that Jesus will return, literally it's to be awake to his return, mindful so that his return shapes our lives.
+And now I've lost track and I don't even think they're Christian.
+I'm worried that that day will come upon them like a trap.
+And so be careful.
+Secondly, be watchful.

+Mindful.
+That is, mindful that Jesus will return.
+Literally, it's to be awake to his return.
+Mindful so that his return shapes our lives.

-[24:38] Like we saw a couple of weeks ago, remember, he gave us the parol about the meaners, we're to use what he's given us to serve him, mindful that when he returns he will reward us.
+[24:37] Like we saw a couple of weeks ago, remember?
+He gave us the parable about the meaners.
+We're to use what he's given us to serve him.
+Mindful that when he returns, he will reward us.

-Now well done my good servant.
+Now, well done, my good servant.
 Do you remember that a couple of weeks ago?
-We're to be mindful of his return so that when life is hard we'll remember that it will all be made worthwhile so that we might keep standing firm.
+We're to be mindful of his return so that when life is hard, we'll remember that it will all be made worthwhile so that we might keep standing firm.

-We're to be careful, or sorry, we're to be watchful of Christ's return so that his return shapes our lives.
-And then finally we're to also be prayerful, praying that we may be able to escape.
+We're to be careful.
+We're to be careful.
+Oh, sorry.
+We're to be watchful of Christ's return so that his return shapes our lives.
+And then finally, we're to also be prayerful.

-Literally it says praying that you may have the strength to escape all these things.
-And by escape he doesn't mean around them so we'll never have to suffer them.
+Praying that we may be able to escape.
+Literally, it says praying that you may have the strength to escape all these things.
+And by escape, he doesn't mean around them so we'll never have to suffer them.

 No, no, he means escape through them, standing firm in faith so that on that last day we may stand confident before Christ.

-When was the last time you prayed for strength to keep following Jesus?
+[25:44] When was the last time you pray for strength to keep following Jesus?
+I mean, we pray about all sorts of things, don't we?
+All the concerns of our life.

-[25:50] I mean we pray about all sorts of things, don't we?
-All the concerns of our life, but have we prayed for this thing?
-I remember praying for wisdom about this passage because it's a bit tricky in places, but then I got to this part and I thought I don't remember the last time I prayed for strength to keep going.
+But have we prayed for this thing?
+I remember praying for wisdom about this passage because it's a bit tricky in places.
+But then I got to this part and I thought, I don't remember the last time I prayed for strength to keep going.

 I often try and just follow Jesus and do it all on my own.
 Do you fall into that trap too?
 I do.
-But we pray for strength because it's easy to let the anxieties of this life distract us and weigh us down, drag us away.
+But we're to pray for strength because it's easy to let the anxieties of this life distract us and weigh us down, drag us away.

 It's hard to keep being mindful of his return so that it shapes our lives.
-So we need to keep praying for strength, don't we? the end of the world as we know it will come.
+So we need to keep praying for strength, don't we?
+The end of the world as we know it will come.

 And the way to feel fine, as that song said, is to be prepared for it.
 Firstly, by believing in Jesus.
-And then secondly, by not following false teachers, nor being fearful of world events, nor worrying about what to say, but being careful, watchful, and prayerful that we might stand firm with Christ in life, and then stand before Christ and win life on that day.
+And then secondly, by not following false teachers, nor being fearful of world events, nor worrying about what to say.

+[27:00] But being careful, watchful and prayerful.
+That we might stand firm with Christ in life and then stand before Christ and win life on that day.